-If you leave a message or send an email and you do not hear back from the teacher or other school personnel within 24 hours PLEASE call again - we sometimes have technology glitches or we are absent and did not receive your message.
+Please allow 24 hours during the school week for a response from an email or voicemail.
+If you leave a message or send an email and do not hear back from the teacher or other school personnel within 24 hours during the school week, please call the office for assistance.